cgu-swebe-2019/rebelbogota.github.io/SessionE.md

 Presenter     | Talk Title
 --------------|------------|
-Yupeng Li |	"I" like loss: the effect of first-person pronoun use on loss aversion Rick Wilson |	BRET, Risk Instruments and Populations: Gender as the Gold Standard?
+Yupeng Li |	Pronoun Use and Loss Aversion: Experimental Evidence Rick Wilson |	BRET, Risk Instruments and Populations: Gender as the Gold Standard?
 Remy Levin |	Endogenous Preference Formation in a Developing Economy Colin Corbett |	Risk Preferences and Endowments in Different Domains